-This salmon is ready in just 7 minutes, and only requires just a tad bit of work.
+This salmon recipe is ready in just 7 minutes, and only requires just a tad bit of work.
 No more excuses that you don’t have time to cook dinner, this salmon is ready before you would even get a drink at a restaurant.

 I have a confession to make.
 Cooking fish on the stove terrifies me.
 I’m always so scared that it’s going to stick and dinner will be ruined.
 But not anymore!
 Since I discovered the sear and broil method, I am no longer worried about half of my salmon sticking to the pan.
 Now I’m worried about having defrosted salmon on hand at all times!